 Click on the link above to access Common Sense Media's full digital citizenship curriculum.
 Under the digital citizenship main menu, you can also access games for students and quick lessons.

 Our goal is to help teachers develop their students' digital identity and reputation, engage in safe and positive behavior, respect and understand the rights of using and sharing intellectual property, and manage their personal data to maintain their digital privacy and security.
-We will accomplish this by adhering to the ISTE (International Society for Technology and Education) Standards for both students and teachers.
+Digital citizenship is identified as one of the EdTech anchor standards in WA state developed from the national ISTE standards.
+The Digital Citizen means students recognize the responsibilities and opportunities for positively contributing to their digital communities.